 Note: In the unlikely event that LAMDA is compelled to close due to a force majeure, no fees can be returned nor compensation made for any period of tuition that may have been lost through the Academy’s inability to carry on its work as a result of circumstances beyond its control.

 The minimum entry age for this course is 18.
 There is no upper age limit.
 There are no academic requirements for this course.
-Admission is by audition and interview.
+Admission is by audition.
 Applicants should be fluent English speakers.
 Non-native speakers do not need to provide an English language test report when they apply as we assess English at the auditions, however they will need to provide a valid IELTS test report with an overall score of seven if offered a place.

 LAMDA does not make conditional offers, or adjust entry requirements according to non-academic criteria.